nick-boto/ForestFight/README.md

 *Shop* - Using *gold*, you can buy better swords to upgrade your attack (see **Sword**), better armor to upgrade your defense (see **Armor**), and consumable items like rations and darts to use during fights (see *Use an Item*).

 **Spellbook** - This unlocks two spells, *Fireball* (which deals damage equal to your *Mana*, ignoring damage reduction, requiring 2 *Mana*) and Lightning Bolt (which lowers the enemy's *IDR* by 1.0%, requiring 3 *Mana*).
 Casting a spell uses all your *Mana*, no matter what the spell's *Mana* requirement is.
+### IMPORTANT NOTE!
+Can't find the **Spellbook** in store?
+That's because it's a secret!
+It needs to be found, not bought.